top of page

 • You may include no more than 2 copies of any card.

-• If your Dueler has the (✪) tag you may only have one in your deck.
+• If a card has the (✪ Unique) tag you may only have one in your deck.

 2. Shuffle and draw 5 cards.